natasharamburrun/WDI-34-Project-4/README.md

   return items.filter(item => re.test(item.designerName));
 }
 ```
 <strong>Items Show Page</strong>: The show page for items allows the buyer to browse the product detail.
-My highlight of this page is the comment section which allows users to leave a message about the product.
+On this page I have developed a comment function which allows users to leave a message about the product.
 <p align="center"><img src="src/images/items-show.gif" "width=700"></p>

-<strong>Buy Now</strong>: My highlight of the project was implementing third party API Stripe.
-I successful implemented  stripe charges where the app processes payment from a test credit card by generating a token.
+<strong>Buy Now</strong>: A significant part of the project was to implement a payment process which allows payments from buyers.
+I successfully implemented Stripe charges where the app processes payment by generating a token.
+The Stripe API is in test mode therefore only a test card information will make successful payments.
 <p align="center"><img src="src/images/buynow.gif" "width=700"></p>

 CODE:
+I used Stripe Elements with React to build the payment flow to collect data from the user and create a token.
 ```
 submit = (e) => {
   e.preventDefault();